Disentangled Wasserstein Autoencoder for T-Cell Receptor Engineering: Related Works

 \section{Related Works}

-\paragraph{TCR-peptide binding prediction} A large amount of literature investigates the prediction of the interaction between TCRs and peptides.
+\textbf{TCR-peptide binding prediction} Most human TCRs are heterodimers comprised of a TCR$\alpha$ chain and a TCR$\beta$ chain \citep{shah2021t}.
+Each chain contains three complementarity-determining regions (CDRs), CDR1, 2 and 3, which are highly variable due to gene recombination.
+A large amount of literature investigates the prediction of the highly specific interaction between TCRs and peptides.
 Early methods use consensus motifs or simple structural patterns like k-mers as predictive features \citep{dash2017quantifiable,tong2020sete, de2018feasibility, weber2021titan}.
-Other methods asses the binding energy for the TCR-peptide pair using physical or structural modelling \citep{jensen2019tcrpmhcmodels, liu2013genome}.
-In recent years, several deep neural network architectures have been applied to this task \citep{fischer2020predicting, montemurro2021nettcr, moris2021current, springer2020prediction, weber2021titan}, using TCR and peptide sequences as input.
-Specifically, Weber et al. \citep{weber2021titan} use an attention-based neural network and find that the attention patterns highlight some chemically-related interaction sites.
-This indicates that deep learning models have the potential to capture biological-relevant patterns that are important for the binding.
+Other methods assess the binding energy for the TCR-peptide pair using physical or structural modeling \citep{jensen2019tcrpmhcmodels, liu2013genome}.
+In recent years, several deep neural network architectures have been applied to this task \citep{fischer2020predicting, montemurro2021nettcr, moris2021current, springer2020prediction, weber2021titan, jian2022t, grazioli2023attentive}, using both TCR and peptide sequences as input.
+Most studies focus on the CDR3$\beta$ sequence and some also include other information like the CDR3$\alpha$, depending on the availability of the data.

-\paragraph{Computational biological sequence design} Traditional methods of computational biological sequence design uses search algorithms, where random mutations are introduced and then selected by the specified criteria \citep{arnold1998design,hartemink1999automated,shin2005multiobjective}.
-Deep generative models like variational autoencoder (VAE) \citep{killoran2017generating} or generative adverserial nework (GAN) \citep{gupta2019feedback} have also been successfully applied to biological sequences such as DNA.
-By approximating the distribution of sequences with the desired property, it is then possible to generate new sequences accordingly.
-Other recent approaches include learning a policy that optimize the given sequence towards a reward function using reinforcement learning (RL) frameworks \citep{angermueller2019model}, and iteratively picking generated sequences with the highest score to update the model \cite{jin2021iterative}.
-For TCR generation specifically, we would need to condition on the target antigenic peptide as the desired property.
+\textbf{Computational biological sequence design} Traditional methods of computational biological sequence design uses search algorithms, where random mutations are introduced and then selected by specified criteria \citep{arnold1998design,hartemink1999automated,shin2005multiobjective}.
+Deep generative models like variational autoencoder (VAE) \citep{killoran2017generating} or generative adversarial network (GAN) \citep{gupta2019feedback} have also been successfully applied to biological sequences such as DNA.
+Other recent approaches include reinforcement learning (RL) \citep{angermueller2019model}, and iterative refinement \cite{jin2021iterative}.
+It is also possible to co-design sequences along with the 3D structure, such as in motif scaffolding problems \citep{procko2014computationally,wang2022scaffolding,trippe2022diffusion, watson2022broadly, lee2023score}.